http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 propeller, whereby to create an even more dense gaseous envelope

 for reducing BTF friction.
-Alternatively, a pressurized gas source
+Alternatively, a pressurized gas

-desired gaseous envelope for reducing BTF friction.
+to create the desired gaseous envelope for reducing BTF

 [0223] In yet another form of the invention, a supply of

-friction-reducing fluid (e.g., detergent) can be connected to the
+friction-reducing fluid (e.g., detergent) can be connected to

-friction-reducing envelope about BTFs 200.
+desired friction-reducing envelope about BTFs 200.

 Rudderless System